 In 1874/75, a grand hotel of incomparable charm was built on an equally incomparable spot at the famous Giessbach Falls above Lake Brienz in the Bernese Oberland, Switzerland.
 It exerted a powerful allure for visitors from far beyond the country’s borders.

 By the outbreak of the First World War in 1914, the Giessbach had become a meeting point for crowned heads of state, their entourages, statesmen, diplomats and celebrated artists, who spent their time recuperating strength, making plans and exchanging gossip.

-Two world wars with disastrous consequences for the Swiss hotel trade, as well as a new approach to tourism, faded the glory of the Giessbach.
+Two world wars with disastrous consequences for the Swiss hotel industry, as well as a new approach to tourism, faded the glory of the Giessbach.
 In 1979, after years of decline, the hotel closed its doors.
 In its place were plans to build a modern concrete building in the style of a “jumbo chalet”.

-His idea to “gift” the Giessbach to the Swiss people, thereby preserving it for all time, met with great enthusiasm among the public.
-To finance the necessary renovations and operating costs of the hotel, Franz Weber founded a shareholders company, the Parkhotel Giessbach AG, and in May 1984 he re-opened the hotel with a new restaurant, the “Parkrestaurant”, and a small number of unrenovated rooms.
-Complete renovation of the hotel took place over several stages, and today it is one of the most beautiful and renowned establishments in the Swiss hospitality industry.
+His idea to “gift” the Giessbach to the Swiss people, and thereby preserving it for all times, was welcomed with great enthusiasm by the public.
+To finance the necessary renovations and operating costs of the hotel, Franz Weber founded a shareholder company, the Parkhotel Giessbach AG.
+In May 1984, he re-opened the hotel with a new restaurant, the “Parkrestaurant”, and a small number of unrenovated rooms.
+Complete renovation of the hotel took place over several stages.

+Today, the hotel Giessbach is one of the most beautiful and renowned hotels in the Swiss hospitality industry.